-She earned her B.S. degree in Agriculture and Biological Sciences from South Dakota State University and her M.S. degree in Spirituality of Leadership Development from Neumann College.
+She earned her Bachelor of Science degree in Agriculture and Biological Sciences from South Dakota State University and her Master of Science degree in Spirituality of Leadership Development from Neumann College.

 If you’re interested in a rewarding volunteer opportunity, we would love to talk with you.
 Whatever your interest, it’s likely we have an area that needs your skills.
 The three general areas of service are: